FyzioterapiePekarova/ZakovaFyzio.github.io/aboutme.md

 title: About Me
 ---

-I am Jiri Zak, a postdoctoral researcher in exoplanetary science.
+I am Tereza Zakova, a child physiotherapist.

-My research focuses on:
+My clinical experience focuses on:

-- orbital architectures of planetary systems
-- stellar obliquity measurements
+- poliomyelitis
-- migration pathways of giant planets
+- developmental disorders
+- post-traumatic conditions / post-injury states
+- faulty posture, e.g. scoliosis
+- congenital syndromes, e.g. Blau syndrome
-- atmospheric characterization
+- muscular dystrophy

-I work with spectroscopic observations from instruments including:
+I work with children and adolescents.

-- HARPS
-- HARPS-N
-- ESPRESSO
-- PLATOSpec

-I am involved in several international collaborations related to Ariel, PLATO, and PLATOSpec.
+From 2021 to 2026 I have worked in Fyziocentrum Nerudova in Pardubice, Czech Republic.

+I have completed several courses and seminars with emphasis on NDT.